dreikanter/ruby-bookmarks/README.md

 ### Authorization

-- [CanCanCan](https://github.com/CanCanCommunity/cancancan) — a continuation of the dead.
-[CanCan](https://github.com/ryanb/cancan) project.
+- [CanCanCan](https://github.com/CanCanCommunity/cancancan) — a continuation of the discontinued [CanCan](https://github.com/ryanb/cancan) project.
 Our mission is to keep CanCan alive and moving forward, with maintenance fixes and new features.
 - [Pundit](https://github.com/elabs/pundit) — minimal authorization through OO design and pure Ruby classes.

 ### Avatars

-- [avatarly](https://github.com/lucek/avatarly) — a simple gem for creating gmail-like user avatars based on user email or any other string passed.
+- [avatarly](https://github.com/lucek/avatarly) — A simple gem for creating Gmail-like user avatars based on user email or any other string passed.

 ### Background Jobs

 - [Sidekiq](http://sidekiq.org) — a full-featured background processing framework for Ruby.
 It aims to be simple to integrate with any modern Rails application and much higher performance than other existing solutions.
 - [Backburner](https://github.com/nesquena/backburner) — a beanstalkd-powered job queue that can handle a very high volume of jobs.
-- [Delayed::Job](https://github.com/tobi/delayed_job) — database backed asynchronous priority queue.
+- [Delayed::Job](https://github.com/tobi/delayed_job) — A database-backed asynchronous priority queue.
 - [que](https://github.com/chanks/que) — a Ruby job queue that uses PostgreSQL's advisory locks for speed and reliability.
 - [Resque](https://github.com/resque/resque) — a Redis-backed Ruby library for creating background jobs, placing them on multiple queues, and processing them later.
 - [Sucker Punch](https://github.com/brandonhilkert/sucker_punch) — an asynchronous processing library using Celluloid, heavily influenced by Sidekiq and girl_friday.
 - [Ohm](https://github.com/soveran/ohm) — object-hash mapping for Redis.
-- [Karafka](https://github.com/karafka/karafka) - Ruby and Rails multi-threaded efficient Kafka processing framework.
+- [Karafka](https://github.com/karafka/karafka) — Ruby and Rails multi-threaded efficient Kafka processing framework.
 It allows you to capture everything that happens in your systems in large scale.

 ### Bootstrap